Neural Neural Scaling Laws: Results

+In Figure \ref{fig:main_plot}, \method~achieves the lowest mean absolute error across all evaluation conditions.
+Table \ref{tab:mae_results} reports MAE for each OLMES task \citep{gu-etal-2025-olmes}, with MMLU tasks aggregated. \method is best on all tasks except BoolQ, where it is second-best.
+Appendix Figure \ref{fig:horizon}A shows mean absolute error (MAE) on the 1B training runs from our evaluation set, and neural methods have lower MAE than logistic scaling laws and other baselines for every extrapolation horizon. \method also outperforms the \textsc{NoLoss} and \textsc{Average} ablations, supporting our hypothesis that average validation loss discards distributional information helpful for downstream prediction.

+\paragraph{Parametric scaling laws fail catastrophically on new architectures.} Logistic and broken neural scaling laws perform progressively worse on more challenging generalizations.
+On Pythia and OLMo-Hybrid runs---which differ from the training trajectories in pretraining corpus, parameter count, and architecture---\textsc{Logistic} and \textsc{BNSL} incur around 4 times higher error than on in-distribution (different random seed) evaluations.
+This suggests that parametric scaling laws like \textsc{Logistic} and \textsc{BNSL} generalize poorly to large changes in training settings.

+All methods outperform the trivial baseline of predicting average accuracy from the training set for each task (Figure \ref{fig:main_plot}, dashed lines).
+LC-PFN performs roughly on par with the logistic scaling laws, and worse than our neural methods; however, its predictions are not dramatically worse on Pythia and OLMo-Hybrid.
+In Appendix Figure \ref{fig:horizon}B, we find that LC-PFN also improves when it sees more of the training curve before starting predictions, indicating that it is inferring properly.
+Ultimately, \method has the advantage of being trained specifically to extrapolate language model scaling, whereas LC-PFN is trained to predict learning curves in general.
+Overall, \method outperforms all baselines with non-overlapping error bars, the gap widening on the most challenging out-of-distribution evaluations.

-\paragraph{Zero-shot generalization.} \method~also generalizes zero-shot to unseen downstream tasks, a capability not possible with task-specific parametric fits.
-In Figure \ref{fig:unseen}, we show \method~and \textsc{NoLoss}'s performance on seen versus unseen tasks.
-MAE increases slightly in unseen tasks, but in both cases is lower than the average performance for logistic regression on the 13 unseen tasks.
-In other words, our neural models are better predictors than logistic scaling laws, even on tasks they have never seen during training.
+\paragraph{\method~generalizes zero-shot to unseen downstream tasks.} A key advantage of \method~over task-specific parametric fits like logistic or broken neural scaling laws is that a single trained model predicts accuracy for any task, including tasks never seen during meta-training.
+In Figure \ref{fig:task_and_quantile}A, we examine \method's performance after holding out 13 of the 66 OLMES tasks during training.
+MAE actually \emph{decreases} slightly on the unseen tasks, and---critically---remains lower than the MAE achieved by logistic scaling laws fit directly to those same tasks.
+In other words, our neural model predicts unseen tasks better than the parametric scaling laws trained on them.